 Interviews will take place in March 2018.

-The Biomolecular Sciences Research Centre (BMRC) is based within the Faculty of Health and Wellbeing and comprises of a number of research groups.
+The Biomolecular Sciences Research Centre (BMRC) is based within the College of Health, Wellbeing and Life Sciences and comprises of a number of research groups.
 In the Research Excellence Framework (REF) 2014 staff from the BMRC were returned in the Biological Sciences unit of assessment (UoA5).
 Sheffield Hallam was the second highest ranking modern university in this UoA with 46 per cent of our research being rated as world leading or internationally excellent (4* or 3*).

 The BMRC has over 40 students on MPhil/PhD programmes, as well as a number of postdoctoral research assistants.
 Staff in the BMRC have an established record of obtaining external funding from research councils and charities and often work in collaboration with UK and international scientists, as well as clinical colleagues at a number of UK hospitals.
 Staff and postgraduate students present their research findings at national and international conferences.